English ship Advice (1650)

 Advice was one of six 40-gun fourth-rate frigates, built for the Commonwealth of England under the 1650 Programme, she would be transferred to the navy of the Kingdom of England upon the Restoration of the monarchy in May 1660.
-During her time with the Commonwealth Navy she would fight in two major fleet engagements of the First Anglo-Dutch War, this being the Battle of Portland and the Battle of the Gabbard.
-After the Restoration she would be involved in the Second Anglo-Dutch War specifically the Battle of Lowestoft and the St James Day Battle.
-She would also be present at the attack on the Vile or better known as Holmes Bonfire.
+During her time with the Commonwealth Navy she would fight in two major fleet engagements of the First Anglo-Dutch War, these being the Battle of Portland and the Battle of the Gabbard.
+After the Restoration she would be involved in the Second Anglo-Dutch War, specifically the Battle of Lowestoft and the St James Day Battle.
+She would also be present at the attack on the Vlie, better known as Holmes' Bonfire.
 She would see action against the Algerines at the Battle of Bugia.
-During the Third Anglo-Dutch War she would do battle at the Battle of Solebay, The Battle of Schooneveld and the Battle of Texel.
+During the Third Anglo-Dutch War she would do battle at the Battle of Solebay, the Battle of Schooneveld and the Battle of the Texel.
 She would also do battle against the French at the Battle of Bantry Bay.
 She would see service in both the West and East Indies before being rebuilt at Woolwich.

 Advice was the second named vessel since it was used for a 9-gun pinnace launched at Woolwich Dockyard in 1586 and sold in 1617.